anthonyivanier/Advanced_ML_project/README.md

 CNN_train countains the code to apply CNN to the MNIST dataset.

-recuperation_donnees countains the creation of our own dataset.
+data_recovery.ipynb countains the creation of our own dataset.

-analyse_donnees countains the application of a NN on our dataset.
+data_analysis.ipynb countains the application of a NN on our dataset.